kgrossjo/atom-shell-worklog/README.md

 The next steps will be to add some keyboard shortcuts, for example I want `l` to go to the list of items, and `a` to go to the tab that allows me to add an item.
+I'm not sure if I want to somehow pimp the form for entering a new item.

 I'm not sure if I want to add some reports at that point in time.
+Maybe later.

+After implementing the functionality, perhaps I want to investigate the next library or framework.
+Perhaps Riot?

 ## License